TechPaliyal/.github/profile/Readme.md

 ### Welcome to TechPaliyal

-TechPaliyal is a collaborative GitHub organization founded by four brothers—Yogesh, Sohan, Umesh, and Bhagirath.
+TechPaliyal is a collaborative GitHub organization founded by four brothers— Yogesh, Sohan, Umesh, and Bhagirath.
 Our mission is to learn, innovate, and contribute to the open-source community by developing cutting-edge projects that span various domains of technology.

 Our focus is on creating impactful, high-quality software solutions that are freely available to everyone.
 We believe in the power of open-source to drive innovation, foster collaboration, and solve real-world problems.